jdreddaway/preferential-voting/README.md

 ### Getting Started

+#### Load Project into Eclipse

+These steps were taken from [Using Apache Maven](https://cloud.google.com/appengine/docs/java/tools/maven).
+I suggest reading that for more details.

+1. Install Eclipse EE
+1. Git checkout the project.
+1. Import the project into Eclipse as an existing maven project.

 #### Set up Local MySQL Database

 To test locally, you'll need to have a local MySQL server running.